The Trustee Leadership Award

 Current Lincoln School students re-enrolling in Grades 6 and 9 are not required to re-apply for admission, but they must submit the SSAT and Leadership essay.
 Upper level SSAT test scores should be in the 90% or above (SSAT percentile).

 Applicants are strongly encouraged to take either the December or January SSAT.

 Leadership Essay options:

-Notification of award winners will be made by March 7 of the year of entry, consistent with the normal admission notification cycle.
+Notification of award winners will be made in early March of the year of entry, consistent with the normal admission notification cycle.

 Selection will be based on the objective assessment of demonstrated academic achievement and the promise of leadership.
 “Advantage” is not conferred by virtue of being a current Lincoln School student, or by virtue of the candidate’s financial need or lack of need.
 Selection of the “Lincoln School Merit Scholars” will be made by the Lincoln School Admission Committee, with the final review and approval by Lincoln’s Head of School.